Windows Secure Boot Key Creation and Management Guidance

 As per section 27.5.1 of the UEFI 2.3.1 Errata C, the platform key establishes a trust relationship between the platform owner and the platform firmware.
 The platform owner enrolls the public half of the key (PKpub) into the platform firmware as specified in Section 7.2.1 of the UEFI 2.3.1 Errata C. This step moves the platform into user mode from setup mode.
 Microsoft recommends that the Platform Key be of type EFI_CERT_X509_GUID with public key algorithm RSA, public key length of 2048 bits, and signature algorithm sha256RSA.
 The platform owner may use type EFI_CERT_RSA2048_GUID if storage space is a concern.
 Public keys are used to check signatures as described earlier in this document.
 The platform owner can later use the private half of the key (PKpriv):

 To change platform ownership you must put the firmware into UEFI defined setup mode which disables Secure Boot.
-We recommend reverting to setup mode only if there is a need to do this during manufacturing.
+Revert to setup mode only if there is a need to do this during manufacturing.

 For desktop PC, OEMs manage PK and necessary PKI associated with it.
 For Servers, OEMs by default manage PK and necessary PKI.
 Enterprise customers or Server customers can also customize PK, replacing the OEM-trusted PK with a custom-proprietary PK to lock down the trust in UEFI Secure Boot firmware to itself.